APPG Inquiry: Creating Intergenerational Communities

 Inquiry Secretariat

 The Housing LIN has been Secretariat to many of the APPG’s Inquiries and author of the resultant influential HAPPI reports.
-The Housing LIN is delighted to be invited to be the Secretariat to this Inquiry.
+The Housing LIN was delighted to be invited to be the Secretariat to this Inquiry.

 Inquiry Funding